Ullar-Kask/Udacity-DRLND/p2/Report.md

 Some observations:
 1. Batch size should be relatively large for faster convergence, as is `1024` in our case.
 2. Equal learning rates (of actor and critic networks) seem to work better.
-3. The training process is susceptible to changes of the order of `1e-6` in the learning rates, so it is easy to overshoot (or undershoot).
+3. The training process is susceptible to changes of the order of `1e-6` in the learning rates, so it is easy to overshoot.

 ### Running